The Evolution of the Tattoo Artist

 17th-18th Century Europe

 The art of tattooing had somewhat fallen by the wayside in Europe by the later middle ages and into the Renaissance.
-However, as European explorers set out toward both the east and west and rediscovered the art as they met indigenous people.
+However, as European explorers set out toward both the east and west, they rediscovered the art as they met indigenous people.

 By the 1800s, tattoos were popular only in the lower classes, particularly with those in the circus and other entertainment professions.
 The job of the tattoo artist was far from a revered profession.
 Sailors in the American military would also get tattoos to identify them if captured or lost at sea.
 Still, in America, the tattoo artist wasn’t considered a proper profession.